fragrussu/sardunet/README.md

-# sardunet
+# SARDU-Net: overview
 "Select and retrieve via direct upsampling" network (SARDU-Net) enables model-free, data-driven quantitative MRI (qMRI) protocol design.

 SARDU-Net selects subsets of informative qMRI measurements within lengthy pilot scans.
-The algorithm consists of two deep neural networks (DNNs) that are trained jointly end-to-end: a selector, identifying a subset of input qMRI measurements, and a predictor, estimating fully-sampled signals from such a subset.
+The algorithm consists of two deep neural networks (DNNs) that are trained jointly end-to-end: a *selector* identifies a subset of input qMRI measurements, while a *predictor* estimates the fully-sampled signals from such a subset.

+The joint optimisation of *selector* and *predictor* enables the selection of informative sub-protocols of fixed size (i.e. shorter, clinically feasible) from densely-sampled qMRI signals (i.e. longer, difficult to implement in real clinical scenarios).

+In the foreseen application of SARDU-Net, the densely-sampled qMRI measurements would typically come from a few rich pilot qMRI scans that are performed any way when setting up new MRI studies for quality control.
+These could include data from patients and data augmentation techniques could be used to increase signal examples from under-represented tissue types.

 # Dependencies
-To use *sardunet* you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
+To use SARDU-Net you need a Python 3 distribution such as [Anaconda](http://www.anaconda.com/distribution).
 Additionally, you need the following third party modules/packages:
 * [NumPy](http://numpy.org)
 * [Nibabel](http://nipy.org/nibabel)
 * [SciPy](http://www.scipy.org)